15 Ways To Deal with Employees Who Are Late for Work

 Basically, everyone rotates through the same pattern of days, nights, and time off.
 As you can see, though, they all start at different times so that all hours are covered.

-If you need to schedule your team on different shifts, you can scale up this method to work for groups of any size.
 For example, you might schedule Leah, Rebekah, and Dave to work with Jim in that first set of shifts.
 Then you might schedule Ryan, Elyse, and Kim to work with Jack in the second set of shifts, and so on.

 This type of shift work is a great way to ensure that none of your employees have to stay late or arrive early all the time.

-If this type of shift work looks difficult to schedule, don’t worry, it’s not — as long as you use the right tools.
+If this type of shift work looks difficult to schedule, don’t worry, it’s not, as long as you use the right tools.
 Scheduling software like Sling simplifies even the most complicated shifts so that you can sit down, make your schedule, and move on to more pressing matters.

 All of Sling’s cloud-based features — from schedule creation to time clock to payroll calculations — make it easy for you to make the best schedule possible, distribute it with ease, make changes, and juggle time-off requests.